helmutkemper/iotmaker.docker.builder/README.md

 	}

 	// Create a network named cache_delete_after_test, subnet 10.0.0.0/16 e gatway 10.0.0.1
-	// Use the term "delete" to enable the function "dockerBuilder.GarbageCollector()", which will search for and remove
+	// Use the term "delete" to enable the function "dockerBuilder.SaGarbageCollector()", which will search for and remove
 	// all docker elements with the term "delete" contained in the name.
 For example, network, image, container and
 	// volumes.
 	err = netDocker.NetworkCreate("cache_delete_after_test", "10.0.0.0/16", "10.0.0.1")